 - Working to develop novel strategies to increase nature-friendly practices at field borders (such as buffer strips) that reduce erosion, store carbon, capture nutrients and provide wildlife habitat.

-- Improve water quality, as they act as natural filters for pollutants like excessive nitrogen and phosphorus.
+- Naturally filter pollutants like excessive nitrogen and phosphorus.

-- Reduce flood impacts for communities and agricultural lands.
+- Reduce flooding in communities and on agricultural lands.

-- Recharge aquifers that are critical for many communities and crops within the basin.
+- Recharge aquifers critical for many communities and crops.

 - West Tennessee River Basin Authority